What is a career?

 - Seek a mentor from a different department that you'd like to explore.
 Leaning on someone else's experience is a great way to gain knowledge and introduce yourself to other opportunities.

-- KEEP A RECORD OF YOUR ACHIEVEMENTS: Most of us don’t keep a track record of our achievements however this is not only useful for building your resume and it’s also useful for career planning.
+Most of us don’t keep a track record of our achievements however this is not only useful for building your resume and it’s also useful for career planning and development.
 Put your heart, mind, and soul into even your smaller acts this is the secret of success.
 Try not to become a person of success but rather try to become a person of value.
 Success is not final, failure is not fatal it is the courage to continue that counts.
 Keep appreciating yourself.
 Try to celebrate every small victory.
 Never lose hope.

-- EXPLORE NEW EDUCATION OR TRAINING OPPORTUNITIES: Never miss a chance to learn and grow my more as an employee and individual.
-Part of career planning is finding training opportunities, courses, or workshops that will help you further your career.
-Few benefits of exploring education and training are as follows
+Never miss a chance to learn and grow my more as an employee and individual.
+Part of career planning and development is finding training opportunities, courses, or workshops that will help you further your career.
+Few benefits of exploring education and training are as follows:

 - More job opportunities